All Summer 2021 classes will be remote only. More Information…

 All Summer 2020 classes will be remote only.
 More Information…

 Take a summer class at the NYU Game Center!

 The Game Center offers many of our intro level game design and development courses over the summer.
 These courses are open to current NYU students, visiting students from other universities and to anyone with a high school diploma.
-Visiting students can earn credit toward that you can transfer to your undergraduate degree in game design or game development.
+Visiting students can earn credit that you can transfer to your undergraduate degree.
 NYU students can work toward the Game Design minor over the summer.

 If you are looking for information about the 4-week Summer High School workshop click here.

 How to Register:

 Current NYU students

 If you’re already an NYU student you can register through Albert.
 Courses will be found under the Game Design program in the Tisch School of the Arts, GAMES-UT.
 Courses are open to all majors at NYU.